Skip to the content.

 My research inspired Gradient TD (Sutton et. al., 2008), GTD2 and TDC (Sutton et. al., 2009).
 GTD and GTD2/TDC were widely acknowledged to start an important class of off-policy learning algorithms.

 I appreciate Dimitri Bertsekas, Lihong Li, Huizhen Yu and a few others for crediting my work in providing a new perspective for TD-based policy evaluation algorithms.
 My preconditioning paper should have been credited by the off-policy learning literature for the source of Gradient descent-based TD ideas as well.
-If you work on GTD and TDC, I think it’s not too much to ask you to give me a little credit.
+If you work on GTD and TDC, I appreciate you citing my work.

 Impression GTD